analyticsMD/bin2ools-dotfiles/README.md

 Please watch this short video and follow the steps outlined to clean up your laptop and prepare to install Homebrew, and other installation tools.
 If you do not perform this step manually, it can be very difficult to predict whether the install will properly succeed.
+If anything unusual shows up during this step, feel free to ask questions in the DevOps Slack channel, or in the

 [https://www.loom.com/share/8b0fee43baf24488a6a114aac075be11]